 All investigations should be completed within 45 calendar days of receiving the complaint.
 Both the complaining party as well as the respondent will be given equal opportunity to identify witnesses and offer evidence.
 The investigative report will be provided to both parties and they will be given 3 business days to submit a written response to the report before it is finalized.
+Following this review, a date is set for the live hearing.

-The Decision-Maker (a professional appointed by the TCSG Commissioner, experienced and trained in adjudicating matters of civil rights, sexual harassment and/or sexual violence and trained on the Title IX procedure will issue the written determination regarding responsibility).
-The Decision-Maker issues a written determination which makes findings of fact, rationale for decisions, sanctions imposed (if any) and explanation of the appeal process.
+During the live hearing, the Advisors will be allowed to cross examine the other party as well as any and all witnesses.
+The two parties are not allowed to cross examine each other.
+If requested, the parties can be separated into different rooms for the live hearing.
+The Decision-Maker (a professional appointed by the TCSG Commissioner, experienced and trained in adjudicating matters of civil rights, sexual harassment and/or sexual violence and trained on the Title IX procedure who will preside over the hearing and will issue the written determination regarding responsibility) listens to the cross examinations and may also conduct his/her own fact finding during the live hearing.
+Following the live hearing, the Decision-Maker issues a written determination which makes findings of fact, rationale for decisions, sanctions imposed (if any) and explanation of the appeal process.

 Either party may appeal the written determination to the TCSG Commissioner.
-If appealed to the TCSG Commissioner, the Commissioner will review the written appeal documents from the parties and make a decision and that decision is final.
+If appealed to the TCSG Commissioner, the Commissioner will review the written appeal documents from the parties, make a decision and that decision is final.